Periodontal Therapy Mt. Pleasant MI

 Is periodontal therapy necessary?

-Yes, periodontal therapy is essential if the health of your gums and jawbone are in jeopardy.
-It may be cosmetic to start, but gum disease leads to receding gums and possibly the loss of your teeth.
+Yes, periodontal therapy is essential if your gums and jawbone health are in jeopardy.
+Starting may be cosmetic, but gum disease leads to receding gums and possibly losing teeth.
 It’s best to take care of gum disease as soon as possible to prevent the need for invasive procedures like surgery and to minimize the risk to your oral health.

 How long does it take before gum disease is healed after periodontal therapy?

 It all depends on the case.
-Antibacterial rinses can help take care of a mild case quickly while scaling and root planing can require multiple sessions.
+Antibacterial rinses can help quickly care for a mild case, while scaling and root planing requires multiple sessions.
 If gum surgery is necessary, it takes a few weeks for everything to heal suitably.
 Laser periodontal therapy can typically take care of it with a few short sessions, depending on the severity.

 What’s the best periodontal therapy treatment?

-Laser therapy has been emerging as one of the best ways to take care of gum disease.
+Laser therapy has emerged as one of the best ways to treat gum disease.
 It minimizes any pain, reduces bleeding and swelling, minimizes the risk of infection, and promotes a faster healing response from your body.
+It replaces scalpels and surgery requirements in severe cases, making treatment much more comfortable.
+It’s quicker and easier for your body to recover afterward, too.

 Schedule a Dental Exam Today